Maorisus/Maorisus/README.md

 ### "Data is like a puzzle.
 With each piece, the picture becomes clearer.
 And I'm the puzzle master, turning numbers into insights and predictions into realities."

+This text and artwork, was created by an AI.
+To me, it briefly captures the essence of what data professionals should be doing.

+Hi!
+I'm Maor, a recent Practicum100 alum and rookie data analyst.

+A year ago, I discovered the fascinating world of computers and data, and I haven't been able to get enough of it since.

+🔭 I’m currently focusing on uploading my work , doing more projects and keep learning Python and SQL.

 <!--
 **Maorisus/Maorisus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.